Table of Contents

 Crystallized intelligence describes the acquired knowledge.
 This knowledge is culture-specific with respect to knowledge contents and possible experiences.
-Crystallized intelligence has its peak during adolescence and usually remains constant even in old age.
+Crystallized intelligence peaks during adolescence and usually remains constant even in old age.

 Changes in Intelligence

-The proportion of older people in the population continually increases and understanding the development of intelligence in old age is becoming a focus of medicine and research.
-Old people astonishingly differ in their degree of cognitive abilities.
-For the most part, not age is crucial but rather training.
+The proportion of older people in the population is continually increasing and understanding the development of intelligence in old age is becoming a focus of medicine and research.
+Old people notably differ in their degree of cognitive abilities.
+For the most part, not age but training is crucial.